($341) Cost to ship a car from Jersey City, NJ to Philadelphia, PA

 The best Jersey City to Philadelphia car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Jersey City to Philadelphia:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Jersey City to Philadelphia:

 - Best for Real-Time Tracking: Nexus Auto Transport